13 ways sustainable sourcing and procurement drive ESG efforts

 As with a PPO, releases against the established BPOs would be required before any purchasing or delivery took place.

-A contract purchase order (CPO) is somewhat similar to both the PPO and BPO, but for this type of purchase order, even the list of items required for purchase are omitted from the arrangement.
+A CPO is somewhat similar to both the PPO and BPO, but for this type of purchase order, even the list of items required for purchase are omitted from the arrangement.

-There are a few distinct differences between contract purchase orders when compared to planned purchase orders and blanket purchase orders.
+There are a few distinct differences between CPOs when compared to planned purchase orders and blanket purchase orders.

 Most notably, the function of a CPO is exclusively to serve as a set of legally binding reference terms, which subsequent POs that reference the CPO will be bound to.